EdBarrancos/FileSorter/doc/development_documentation.md

 - Created Automated testing on github using actions
 - Expand logging tests
 - Rename main
+- Decorators
+- Start Command line argument parsing
+- New Makefile rule to clean pychache related stuff

 #### Immediate Goals - 24/11/22

 - [ ] Checkout what else can I do with github actions
+- [ ] New entry script scan for non filled sections from the last log and delete them

 #### Questions - 24/11/22